DingXiaoH/RepLKNet-pytorch/README.md

 ## Visualizing the Effective Receptive Field

 We have released our script to visualize and analyze the Effective Receptive Field (ERF).
-For example, to automatically download the ResNet-101 from torchvision and visualize its ERF by
+For example, to automatically download the ResNet-101 from torchvision and obtain the aggregated contribution score matrix,
 ```
 python erf/visualize_erf.py --model resnet101 --data_path /path/to/imagenet-1k --save_path resnet101_erf_matrix.npy
 ```